kai-pham/kai-pham/README.md

 ### Hi there 👋

+Currently, I'm Nguyen Du High School for the Gifted, my major is Biology.
+"A dumbass always learning DNA, Darwin's theory of evolution and so fuqink nerd also love Computer and Code?" - Yeah :hankey:, wut dafuq do you think you are :'> ....
+Wait wait, kidding .. hold on :bowtie:.
+OK seriously, I'm also a Bug Hunter, I've many experiences in many Bug Hunting platform, CTF, HackTheBox, Bug Crowd and HackerOne 💻.
+I love the feelings of stimulating when exploit and take over control the whole system.
+If you wanna Pentest your system, DM me via LinkedIn.
+Thanks for spending time 💖

 <!--
 **kai-pham/kai-pham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.